pvinsevi/LendingClassification/README.md

-# Simple Machine Learning Project Lending Classification
-This repository contains a simple machine learning project that predicts if a borrower will pay the loan or be charged-off.
+# The Data
+LendingClub is a financial services company located in San Franscisco, California.
+It was the first peer-to-peer lender to register its offerings as securities with the Securities and Exchange Commission (SEC), and to offer loan trading on a secondary market.

+## The Goal
+The goal of this project is to create a model that would predict a whether a borrower will pay back their loan or be charged off using the historical data on loans.
+In this way, the model can predict future potential customers and assess whether they pay back their loan or not.

 ## Project Structure
 - 'lending_club_loan_two.csv': This file contains the train and testing data.